Swift-sol/Burmese-New-Year-s-Day-Countdown/README.md

 > 17th April is the New Year's Day on Burmese Calendar. <br>
 >On the modern Gregorian calendar as well as the Julian calendar, New Year's Day, also simply called New Year, is observed
 >on 1 January, the first day of the first month of a year.
-However, for Burmese, the very first day of a year is not the New Year's Day.
+However, for Burmese, the very first day of the first month of a year is not the New Year's Day.

 * [What is the Burmese New Year's Day?](#what-is-the-burmese-new-years-day)